Articles/Playbook

 eCommerce Operators: Capture Purchase-Ready Traffic

 Search ads are ideal for eCommerce.
-When users search for “brand + reviews,” “where to buy,” or “discount codes,” they’re in the decision stage.
-This is the perfect time to show up with the right message.
+When users search for "brand + reviews," "where to buy," or "discount codes," they're in the decision stage.
 Combine product page targeting with timed discounts and shopping ads to drive cart additions and conversions.

 The 8 Types of Google Ads

-Visual-based ads on Discovery, Gmail, and YouTube Shorts—best for early-stage interest building.
+Demand Gen – Visual-based ads on Discovery, Gmail, and YouTube Shorts

-Designed to promote apps across Google networks—boost installs and usage.
+App Campaigns – Designed to promote apps across Google networks

 4 Key Elements of a High-Performing Ad